Extension Logo

 Leaves

-• Sword shaped, triangular in cross section, often twist near top.
+• Sword-shaped, triangular in cross-section, often twist near top.

 Flowers

-• Pink flowers are arranged in umbrella shaped clusters (umbels).
+• Pink flowers are arranged in umbrella-shaped clusters (umbels).

-• Blooms late June to August.
+• Blooms from late June to August.

 Seeds